uzairahmedlm10/qa-automation-suite/Selenium_Pytest/GreenKart_Ecommerce/README.txt

 Project Structure:
 Selenium_Pytest_Framework: The core directory for the Selenium Webdriver and Pytest framework project.

-  - TestCases: This folder contains functional test scripts for an e-commerce website.
+  - TestCases: This folder contains functional test script for the e-commerce website.
   - PageObjects: All page object classes that facilitate the framework are stored in this folder.
-  - Utility: This folder contains the utility base classes for the respective websites.
+  - Utilities: This folder contains the utility base class for the reusable methods and fixtures' reference.
 These classes are being inherited in the actual test cases.
-  - TestData: This contains the data that is fed to the test cases via fixtures.
+  - TestData: This contains the data that is fed to the test case via fixtures.

 TestCases:
 - SearchProducts.py: This file contains functional test cases related to the e-commerce website.
 Test scenarios are documented within comments, and the script makes use of fixtures and a base class to streamline test execution.